 Traditionally, the Royal Palace opens its doors to the public every year.
 This year, however, everything has to happen virtually because of the coronavirus measures.

 On the evening before Belgium’s National Holiday, the virtual tour was launched with a live stream of a DJ set of Lost Frequencies, on the roof of the palace.
-The Royal Music Chapel of the Guides took part in the performance
+The Royal Music Chapel of the Guides took part in the performance as well.

 In 2015, De Laet already worked together with the Royal Palace, when he performed during the award ceremony of the Belgodyssee competition for journalism students.